-Programming Exercise 2
+Programming Exercise 1

 Exercise P.1.
-Implement the DIJKSTRA-STEINER ALGORITHM for 3D grid graphs with future costs.
+Implement the DIJKSTRA-STEINER Algorithm for rectilinear Steiner trees on the Hanan grid.

 Your program will be started with a single argument that specifies an instance file.
 Such an instance file will be in the following format: